 It was then when I was introduced to many essential figures from the flamenco scene in Seville.

 In this recent documentary from minute 29 there are the main people I meet and had great times with too.

-My life and the experiences that followed in south Spain where part of a pesquisa about my own real cultural or even racial roots.
-The fact the we all where in any case just coming from under the same fascist thumb, should give us a clue on how the cooperative and horizontal relations of those times at least between artist, where if not perfect at least very honest and straight forward respectful relations between folk of different racial and social backgrounds.
+My life and the experiences that followed in south Spain were part of a pesquisa about my own cultural or even ethnic roots.
+The fact we all were in any case just coming from under the same fascist thumb, should give us a clue on how the cooperative and horizontal relations of fusion in those times, at least between artist, were if not perfect at least very honest and straight forward respectful relations between folk of different ethnicities and social backgrounds.

-It was during the 80's that an intense self-exotisation and further claims of "the pure", the real deal came about.
-To have come to the notions of today which are that all of us "white" spaniards (needed so much to clarify what means this?) have stolen the Flamenco from its one and only makers "the gitanos".
+It was during the '80s that an intense self-exotisation and further claims of "the pure" as the real deal came about.
+To have come to the notions of today which are that all of us "white" Spaniards (needed so much to clarify what means this?) have stolen the Flamenco from its one and only makers "the Gitanos".
 At the moment there are such claims going on in the music and flamenco's scene.
-We wonder what the spirit of the 70's would ever represent under this light.
-There is much work to do this days in all directions for research and our own identity politics.
-As for where there is something to gain in capitalist terms even race and the pure is not innocent, in this case the echoes of the cast system from which the Gypsies originate.. resound sadly under their claims.
+We wonder what the spirit of the '70s would ever represent under this light.
+There is much work to do these days in all directions for research and our own identity politics.
+As for where there is something to gain in capitalist terms even race and the pure is not innocent, in this case, the echoes of the cast system from which the Gypsies originate.. resound sadly under their claims.

 Here there is a link to a blog started at a different point but that are research-based and including more works.
 FellahMengu started as a line of research that consolidates the series of works ideas and production since started in the 1980's